linkdevelopment/CircleProgress_Android/README.md

                     ))
 ```
 #### Set Outer Stroke Color
- This attribute used to set the color of un finished part of the progress
+ This attribute is used to set the color of un finished part of the progress
  its default value is gray
 ```xml
  app:outerStrokeColor="#ff0000"